Usertrails/usertrails-node/README.md

 ## Usertrails@1.0.0
+Usertrails get's you the information out of your analytics fuss

 This generator creates TypeScript/JavaScript client that utilizes [axios](https://github.com/axios/axios).
 The generated Node module can be used in the following environments: